Thank you Batad for Restoring my faith in Humanity

 After that extreme and life-changing experience in Sagada, I changed my plan to visit Baguio and went to Batad, Ifugao instead.
 I never thought that this move would restore my faith in humanity.
 But what does faith in humanity means to you?
 For me it means believing in the goodness others; that if we treat others with honesty, positivity, fairness, and kindness beautiful things happen.
 We can be our own source of positive force, which if we use well could help us gain favors from other people.

-I left Sagada at 9:00 in the morning and went back to the town proper of Banaue.
-I didn’t have any itinerary for this trip but I was determined to witness the beauty of Batad Terraces.
+I left Sagada at 9:00 in the morning and went back to the town proper of Banaue with no any itinerary for this trip but I was determined to witness the beauty of Batad Terraces.
 I arrived during lunch time and had no idea what to do next.
 So I went to Banaue Tourism Office and asked if I could still make a trip to Batad.
 They informed me that it was not ideal to go there in the afternoon because the falls has no water.
 It turned out to be a huge lie and a scheme to discourage me from going so I’d stay in Banaue and join their organized tour instead.

 I immediately drew up some plans:

-- PLAN A: Stay in Banaue and just do a tour around the town
+- A: Stay in Banaue and just do a tour around the town

 I created a sheet for my possible expenses for my 2-day stay: